Smaug123/static-site-pdfs/README.md

 ## The licence

-The `RepresentableFunctors.tex` file is CC BY-SA 4.0.
 The `pdf-targets.txt` file is licensed [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+All `.tex` files are CC BY-SA 4.0.